akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

-## Unreleased
+## 1.6.1 - 2022-10-11

 - 🩹 *inlet*: fix SrcAS when receiving flows with sFlow
 - 🩹 *inlet*: do not half-close BMP connection (a remote IOS XR closes its own end)
-- 🌱 *docker*: Split demo exporters out of `docker-compose.yml`
+- 🌱 *docker*: split demo exporters out of `docker-compose.yml`
-- 🌱 *console*: Make the upper limit for dimensions configurable (`console.dimensions-limit`)
+- 🌱 *console*: make the upper limit for dimensions configurable (`console.dimensions-limit`)

 ## 1.6.0 - 2022-09-30